ahmostafa147/League-of-Legend-Winning-Prediction/README.md

 ## Baseline Model
 ---
 For our Baseline model we took our cleaned DataFrame and further isolated two features, one quantitative and one nominal.
-The features of our model are `"champion"`, meaning the selected champion, and `"damageshare"`, meaning the total kills of the team.
-We one-hot-encoded `"champion"`.
+The features of our model are `"champion"`, meaning the selected champion, and `"damageshare"`, meaning the proportion of damage a player did to the opponent out of the damage done by the whole team.
+To make the features more suitable for our model to predict, we one-hot-encoded `"champion"`, and standardized `"damageshare"`.

 Below is our Dataframe that shows the first five rows of the data we used in our Final Model where we tested `"champion"` and `"damageshare"` and tried to predict `"result"`: